 Once you have your teacher toolbox ordered, you’re ready for the fun part – deciding what labels you want to put on the front.
 If you purchase any of my Classroom Decor Bundles, then you’ve already got everything you need.
 But if you aren’t sure what your style is, here are a couple of my favorites

-These are Labels from my Bold Brights Collection that comes with the perfect balance of bright colors and black and white patterns to balance it out.\
+These are Labels from my Bold Brights Collection that comes with the perfect balance of bright colors and black and white patterns to balance it out.

-These labels are from my Nature theme, and bring all the calm vibes and beauty that is found in nature.
+Use these labels are from my Nature theme, and bring all the calm vibes and beauty that is found in nature.
 These labels employ a beautiful 5 color pallet based on blue and green hues.

 Once you know which labels you’re going to use you might want to consider painting your teacher toolbox to take it to the next level.
 If you choose to paint your toolbox, I would recommend using a reliable spray paint.
 It takes less than 10 minutes and you’re ready to put on your labels within an hour or two of painting it.